If you are a woman in business and want to share your business story, then share it with us here and get featured!

 Many societies are governed by patriarchal norms that influence one’s way of thinking to a considerable extent.
 For instance, a woman shies away from the thought of a divorce, thinking that she will be judged harshly.
 She is again worried about tongues wagging if she cannot have a child.

 Muniba was shadowed by these fears as well.
-Following her accident, she wanted to cling on to a person who did not want her anymore, but she succeeded in liberating herself by setting her husband free.
-She made herself so strong emotionally that on the day of her husband’s new marriage, she sent him a text which read: ““I am so happy for you, and I wish you all the best”.
+Following her accident, she wanted to cling to a person who did not want her any more, but she succeeded in liberating herself by setting her husband free.
+She made herself so strong emotionally that on the day of her husband’s new marriage, she sent him a text that read: “I am so happy for you, and I wish you all the best”.

 The reality that she would never be a biological mother because of her injuries devastated Muniba.
 She crossed that barrier too by adopting a baby boy who now gives her immense joy and whom she loves from the bottom of her heart and calls her hero.

 It was Muniba’s TEDx Islamabad speech of 2014 that earned her love and admiration from all parts of the globe.
-There, she chronicles her tireless odyssey, reminiscing about her trials and tribulations and recounting the journey which made her arrive at the point where she is today.
+There, she chronicles her tireless odyssey, reminiscing about her trials and tribulations and recounting the journey that made her arrive at the point where she is today.

 Be it her tweets, her Instagram posts, or her videos on her YouTube channel, Muniba continues to spread positivity and is an inspiration for others to brave the storms in life with calm and ease.
-I would like to share some of her life lessons which I feel are extremely motivating and enlightening.
+I would like to share some of her life lessons, which I feel are extremely motivating and enlightening.

 We are conditioned to believe that everything needs to be perfect, and there are people who tell us that we need to reach that state of perfection.
 There are different rules for men and women.
 Muniba voices that “nothing is perfect in this world”, and that is perfectly all right.
 We need to think less about how others view us and learn to live with our imperfections and listen to our hearts.

 It is not all about a perfect relationship, a perfect career, or the perfect amount of money one earns.
-What makes us perfect is when we make someone smile and do something good for people around us.
+What makes us perfect is when we make someone smile and do something good for the people around us.

 Muniba says that when we say ‘everything’ we cannot pick and choose even if certain things do not happen according to our plans.
 Both the good and the bad need to be accepted.
 Certain events may break us physically, but they transform our souls because perhaps God wants us to become the best version of ourselves.

-We hope for too much ease and comfort from life, but “life is a test, life is a trial, and trials are never easy.”
-The journey is full of obstacles, and at the end of the day, when we overcome these barriers and never give up, that is what defines us.
-Muniba explains that we may be complaining about the life we are having, not realizing that someone who is not as lucky may be dreaming to have the life we are leading.
+Muniba explains that we may be complaining about the life we are having, not realizing that someone who is not as lucky may be dreaming of having the life we are leading.
 So gratitude is the key, and we need to embrace even the sorrows and miseries with all our heart and soul and count all the blessings in life.

 Life is a series of unpredictable events in which everything can change in the blink of an eye.
 Muniba affirms that changes made her a better person every single day.
 She asserts that what life did to her does not define her.
 But what she became in return in the middle of all the turmoil and adversity is what defines her.